Whom should I speak with if I’m thinking of majoring in chemistry?

 When and how do chem majors start research?

 Most students interested in research begin working in the summer between the junior and senior year.
 Some students start earlier than this, particularly if they have completed advanced laboratory courses ahead of the usual schedule.
 Stipends for summer research at BMC are available, and it is important for faculty to know of your interest well before these are awarded in March.
-Students who wish to join a research group should speak with at least three research faculty early in the academic year following the procedure described on the Undergraduate Student Faculty Mentor Selection Form.
-Note that the completed form, including faculty signatures, must be returned to Dr. Lukacs no later than February 15.
+Students who wish to join a research group should attend the faculty research presentations in the beginning of the spring semester.
+They should also speak with the research faculty member to indicate their interest.

 Are there any employment opportunities in the department?

 Undergraduate teaching assistants are often needed in the 100- and 200-level courses.
-Course instructors usually contact students directly about these positions, but you can also let Dr. Lukacs know of your interest in working as a TA and she will relay the information to the appropriate instructor.
+Course instructors usually contact students directly about these positions, but you can also let Dr. Nerz-Stormes know of your interest in working as a TA and she will relay the information to the appropriate instructor.
 There are preparation assistants for the general and organic chemistry laboratory courses.
-Contact Dr. Lukacs and Dr. Nerz-Stormes, respectively, if you are interested in one of these jobs.
+Contact Dr. Nerz-Stormes if you are interested in one of these jobs.
 Lecturers of large courses sometimes hire sophomores and juniors to assist with small group review sessions.
 Majors are also involved in tutoring students in general and organic chemistry through a program administered by the Dean’s Office.

 Can I do a double major or complete a minor in another field?